WeiFoo/NoML/chapter1/performance-metrics.md

 ## Why use AUC?
 ```
-he AUC value is equivalent to the probability that a randomly chosen positive example is ranked higher than a randomly chosen negative example.
+The AUC value is equivalent to the probability that a randomly chosen positive example is ranked higher than a randomly chosen negative example.

 作者：zhwhong
 链接：http://www.jianshu.com/p/c61ae11cc5f6